Why smart buildings need smart cleaning

 The commercial benefits of cobots are hugely compelling, delivering greater efficiency and performance on specific tasks, improving margins and directly addressing many of the resourcing challenges mentioned above.
 Cobots empower cleaning staff to take on more varied and fulfilling work (meaning greater engagement and less churn), whilst letting machines take care of repetitive tasks where they deliver a higher and more consistent level of performance.

 What’s more, cobots themselves are smart, connected devices which capture a range of cleaning data as they go, allowing FM professionals to measure cleaning performance, track improvements and continually optimise operations.
 Cobotics gives FM and business leaders the data and insight to demonstrate how innovation within their operating models is delivering a cleaner, more hygienic building environment, and accelerating the wider smarter buildings agenda.

 Time to get smart about cleaning

 So as FM leaders develop and refine their strategies to take advantage of the exciting opportunities that the smart buildings agenda will bring to the industry over the next five years, it’s essential that cleaning is at the forefront of their thinking, alongside design, networking, security and everything else.
 If cleaning is overlooked within the FM industry and seen as a function that is too tactical, boring and difficult to address and improve, then it is likely to restrict businesses’ abilities to drive service excellence and to derail the wider smart buildings agenda in the long run.

-However, with smart cleaning, FM leaders can transform cleaning into a truly ‘connected’, innovation-driven function which enhances end user experience, drives competitive difference and accelerates the journey towards smart buildings.
+FM leaders can transform cleaning into a truly ‘connected’, innovation-driven function which enhances end user experience, drives competitive difference and accelerates the journey towards smart buildings.